-We need media which fully represents the publics that they serve – and which allows those publics to participate in creating the media they need.
+We need media which fully represents the people that they serve – and which allows those people to participate in creating the media they need.

 Q: What’s the problem?